junxit/us-congress-bills-111/metadata.md

 - House — Transportation and Infrastructure Committee

+## Recorded votes (1)

+- 2010-05-13 — [House 111-2-272](votes/house-111-2-0272.md) — On Motion to Suspend the Rules and Agree — **Passed** (402–0)

 ## Actions

 - 2010-05-06 — Introduced in House
 - 2010-05-06 — Introduced in House
 - 2010-05-06 — Referred to the House Committee on Transportation and Infrastructure.
+- 2010-05-12 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-05-12 — Considered under suspension of the rules. (consideration: CR H3333-3336)
+- 2010-05-12 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1337.
+- 2010-05-12 — Mr. Cohen moved to suspend the rules and agree to the resolution.
+- 2010-05-12 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2010-05-13 — Considered as unfinished business. (consideration: CR H3458-3459)
+- 2010-05-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-05-13 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 402 - 0 (Roll no. 272). (text: CR 5/12/2010 H3333)
+- 2010-05-13 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 402 - 0 (Roll no. 272).(text: CR 5/12/2010 H3333)